Snake Avoidance Course

 Your application and payment are your reservation.
 We will start training those preregistered at 7:30 am on a first come first served basis.
 You may come either day.
 The training only takes about 5 -10 minutes and you need not be there at 7:30 am.
 Walk-Ins are welcome but be prepared to wait until preregistered dogs are trained.

 Is there room for my dog?

 There is plenty of room for your dogs.
 We guided over 100 dogs through the course in a day last year and still had time for more.
 If you arrive by 1:00 pm we will train until all dogs are done, it is too dark or we just can't go on.
 You have the choice of Saturday or Sunday.
 Just come on the day most convenient to you.

 Is my puppy old enough for this course?

 This treatment is not effective for puppies younger than 6 months old and not recommended for immature puppies as it is very stressful.

 Do I need to be a member of CGDA to put my dog through this course?

-No membership is not required,this is a program for all dog breeds especially those who live and play in snake country.
-If you do have a pointing dog you may be interested in our club and it's benefits, please inquire at the check in desk or call an officer on the home page.
+Membership is not required.
+This program is for all dog breeds, especially those who live and play in snake country.
+If you do have a pointing dog you may be interested in our club and it's benefits.
+Please inquire at the check in desk or call an officer listed on the home page.